New center set to open in January to help people of all ages cope with grief

 The center will host group therapy sessions, seminars, educational resources, and conferences on grief and healing.

 "After 40 years of service in hospice and end of life care, we wanted to expand our grief support.
-So this space is for anyone of any age who has suffered a loss and everyone is welcome here. it's seven and a half acres, its beautiful space, its serine and its meant to bring peace and hope to anyone who comes here," Catherine Schendel from Hospice of Baton Rouge said.
+So this space is for anyone of any age who has suffered a loss and everyone is welcome here. it's seven and a half acres, its beautiful space, its serene and its meant to bring peace and hope to anyone who comes here," Catherine Schendel from Hospice of Baton Rouge said.

 Trending News